 The European Partnership for Responsible Minerals (EPRM) is a multi-stakeholder partnership.
-It has been established in order to create better social and economic conditions for mine workers and local mining communities, by increasing the number of mines that adopt responsible mining practices in Conflict and High Risk Areas (CAHRAs).
+EPRM was established to create better social and economic conditions for mine workers and local mining communities.
+It does this by increasing the number of mines that adopt responsible mining practices in Conflict and High-Risk Areas (CAHRAs).

 Call for proposals